NTh1nk/mayApp/plan.md

 2. Get markers to persist by login

-d.
+done.
 Do some frontend stuff, f.ex making the omt text white when calculated